aspose-slides/Aspose.Slides-API-References/english/java/com.aspose.slides/shape/_index.md

 --------------------

 > ```
-> Code that attempts to assign undefined frame to IShape.getFrame() doesn't make sence in general case (particulary in case when parent GroupShape is multiple nested into other GroupShape-s).
+> Code that attempts to assign undefined frame to IShape.getFrame() doesn't make sense in general case (particularly in case when parent GroupShape is multiple nested into other GroupShape-s).
 For example:
 >
 >  IShape shape = ...;
 >  shape.setFrame(new ShapeFrame(Float.NaN, Float.NaN, Float.NaN, Float.NaN, NullableBool.NotDefined, NullableBool.NotDefined, Float.NaN));